RickStrahl/BlogPosts/2019-11/Creating-an-Angular-Async-Validator--for-Template-Validation/CreatingAnAngularAsyncValidatorForTemplateValidation.md

     ]
     ```

-There are no implementation changes once you add it to the HTML Template.
+There are no implementation changes in the HTML template - the same exact syntax is used.
 The same `.errors` object is returned along with the validated values.

 ### A more practical Async Validation Example
-So the above example is a bit contrived because it's basically non-async operation turned into an Observable.
-The more common scenario is to run some server side validation with an HTTP call.
+The more common scenario for async Validations is to run some server side validation with an HTTP call.

 Here's an example of an application level Validator that calls back to a server to determine whether an entered name already exists: